Free Advice About Your ICBC Claim

 ICBC Settlement Offer: Soon after your initial meeting with ICBC, they will probably extend a settlement offer, as it saves them time and money to do so early on.
 You are not obligated to accept this offer if you feel that it doesn’t meet your needs.
 However, if you do accept the settlement, you will be asked to sign a Release that effectively ends your claim against ICBC.

-If you have been injured in a car accident because of a careless driver, the personal injury lawyers at Warnett Hallen LLP, rated by Georgia Straight readers as the “best lawyer to call when an accident strikes” are here to help.
-Contact the Vancouver car accident lawyers at Warnett Hallen.
+If you have been injured in a car accident because of a careless driver, the ICBC lawyers at Warnett Hallen LLP, rated by Georgia Straight readers as the “best lawyer to call when an accident strikes” are here to help.
+Contact the Vancouver car accident lawyers at Warnett Hallen LLP.
 We can assess your situation, guide you through an injury claim and help you settle for more.